LAStarcevich/TrendNPS/README.md

 # NPSTrend

-An R package developed for the National Park Service containing trend analysis tools for complex survey designs.
+An R package developed for the National Park Service with trend analysis tools for complex survey designs.

 To utilize, use the `install_github` function from the `devtools` R package.